irdest/irdest/ratman/README.md

 Ratman includes three binaries: `ratmand`, the stand-alone router daemon, `ratcat`, a command-line utility to interact with a Ratman network (analogous to `netcat`), and `ratctl`, a command-line utility to manage Ratman peer states.
+Each is documented in the [user manual]!

 If you are writing an application _specifically_ for Irdest/ Ratman, you can also check out the [ratman-client] Rust library docs!

 [ratman-client]: https://docs.rs/ratman-client
+[user manual]: docs.irde.st/user/

 ## License